List on Bids44 →

 Seller’s Guide — How to Maximize Your Blue Star 1.5 Ton Split AC Resale

-• Gather All Papers: Dig out the original purchase bill, warranty card (even if expired), and any annual maintenance contract (AMC) or service records.
-This builds massive trust with buyers.
+Gather All Documentation: Dig out your original purchase bill, the warranty card (even if expired), and any service records.
+This documentation proves authenticity and demonstrates a history of proper maintenance, which can add ₹1,000-₹2,500 to your asking price.

 Final Verdict — Should You Buy or Sell in 2026?